firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

 What are these files?
-They are specified to the manager in a configuration file (:gh-file-ref:`deploy/workloads/br-base.json`) as files that we want automatically copied back to our manager after we run a simulation, which is useful for running benchmarks automatically.
+They are specified to the manager in a configuration file (``deploy/workloads/br-base-uniform.json``) as files that we want automatically copied back to our manager after we run a simulation, which is useful for running benchmarks automatically.
 Note that there is a directory for each simulated node and each simulated switch in the cluster.
-The :ref:`defining-custom-workloads` section describes this process in detail.
+The :ref:`deprecated-defining-custom-workloads` section describes this process in detail.

 For now, let's wrap-up our guide by terminating the ``f1.16xlarge`` instance that we launched.
 To do so, run: